frankyeh/Practicum/tracking.md

   - CSD + iFOD2

 Cons: False positive results
+  - hard to distinguish “crossing” from “kissing” or "turning" fibers
-  - may have false crossing patterns
+  - may have false crossing or kissing patterns

 ## 🧩 Role of Regions in Fiber Tracking